CEFRES

 Check out our agenda to find out about our next activities!

 A part of the network of French Research Institutes Abroad (UMIFRE), it became a mixed research unit of CNRS—UAR 3138—in 2007.
-CEFRES is therefore under the tutelage of both the Ministry for Foreign and European Affairs (MAEE) and of the National Center for Scientific Research (CNRS).
+CEFRES is therefore under the tutelage of both the Ministry for Foreign and European Affairs (MEAE) and the National Center for Scientific Research (CNRS).
 Its scientific board gathers once a year.

 French Research Center in Humanities and Social Sciences – Prague